 The sale of RINs, which is subject to market price fluctuations, accounts for a substantial portion of our revenues.
 We manage against the risk of these fluctuations through forward sales of RINs, although currently we only sell RINs in the calendar year they are generated.
-We did not forward sell a significant portion of expected 2023 RIN generation.
-Realized prices for Environmental Attributes monetized in a year may not correspond directly to index prices due to the forward selling of commitments
+We have not entered into significant forward sell commitments beyond the fourth quarter of 2023.
+Realized prices for Environmental Attributes monetized in a year may not correspond directly to index prices due to the forward selling of commitments.
+We have entered into commitments to monetize all RINs expected to be generated at an average realized price of \$3.09.